rahul-rathore786/keep-Notes-React-app/README.md

 # keep-Notes-React-app
 This is a small project for React app
-YOu can add or delete your notes
+You can add or delete your notes